kurapica/IGAS/Loop/README.md

 As you can see, it's special to use the properties of the object, in the module environment, all properties can be used directly, the **_M** is just like the **_G** in the **_G** table.

-When the environment changed to the private environment, you can do whatever you'll do in the _G, any global vars defined in it will only be stored in the private environment, and you can access the namespaces just like in a definition environment.
+When the environment changed to the private environment, you can do whatever you'll do in the _G, any global variables defined in it will only be stored in the private environment, and you can access the namespaces just like in a definition environment.
+There is only one more rule for the module environment :

+* Global variables with the name started with "_" can't be accessed by the module environment except the "_G".
+Take an example to see :

+	do
+		_Names = {}

+		-- Output : table: 0x7fe1e9483500
+		print( _Names )

+		Module "A" ""

+		_Names = _Names or {}

+		-- Output : table: 0x7fe1e9483530
+		print( _Names )
+	end

+So, the **_Names** in the Module "A" is a private table not the one in the **_G**, it's a good way to define some private variables, just mark the variables with a name started with "_".

 Version Check